-Isa Spoerry is a junior in CAS majoring in Social & Cultural Analysis and minoring in Global & Urban Education and South Asian Studies.
+Isa Spoerry is a junior majoring in Social & Cultural Analysis and minoring in Global & Urban Education.
 Originally from Chicago's North Shore, she is making the most of her time in New York City before hopefully pursuing a career that involves lots of international travel.
 Outside of class, Isa enjoys learning about her Sri Lankan heritage, writing, and spending time with family and friends.

 James Sabia is a senior in CAS majoring in Honors Politics and minoring in Philosophy.
 He is academically interested in how political institutions shape the characteristics of socio-political dynamics within countries’ borders.
 He is also looking to attend law school after he has graduated from college.
 He has interned in the field of law and co-edited medical papers that are published in various journals across the country and globe.
 James hopes to broaden his professional experience in the coming years.
 When he’s not writing for the Journal, he’s probably somewhere watching soccer and listening to every and any form of hip-hop.